Ben9778/piping/README.md

 # piping
-piping is a channel to connect local system and external server,it use to request foward  and response local system data.
+Pipping is a bridge used to connect the internal network and external access.
+Its main function is to receive and process notification information of third-party payment results in the internal network environment.
+The program can receive request terminals including browsers, nodejs, postman, wget, curl, and HTTP requests from mainstream programming languages